 For many area residents who have been impacted by the damage Sandy stirred up along the Jersey coast, making ends meet has meant turning to local thrift stores for used furniture and appliances to supply their homes or rentals.
 For Lenny and Debbie Pytlewski, who are renting in the Ocean Acres section of Manahawkin after suffering from 4 feet of floodwater on the first floor of their waterfront home in Mystic Island, picking up furniture from Habitat for Humanity of Southern Ocean County’s ReStore resale outlet, located on Route 9 in West Creek, has been a humbling yet economical endeavor.

-give to family's effected by Hurricane Sandy.
+Photo by Jack Reynolds Volunteers are busy retrieving donations to give to family's effected by Hurricane Sandy. |

 “We’ve always donated to Habitat, but this is our first time now on the receiving end.
 You don’t realize how much stuff you need until you lose it,” Debbie remarked as she handed Liz Barulic, ReStore’s store manager, a $100 donation the local resident said was “just to help other people.”